Azure/Azure-Sentinel/Tools/Archive Log Tool/readme.md

 - Update retention for the data in the workspace and archive.

 ## Prerequisites
-1. Join the preview.
-	- Sign up for the preview program at https://aka.ms/securityprp.
+1. Join the preview: Sign up for the preview program at https://aka.ms/securityprp.

 2. Get onboarded via our sign-up form: https://aka.ms/sentinel/search/private-preview/onboardingform.